 The man who as a teenager took the spiritual journey to India, who discovered the book “Autobiography of a Yogi” and who could stay calm, quiet, and unshaken before any major event or outcome became the greatest innovator of our era.
 He unfurled a new simplicity in human interaction, a new creation far beyond what anyone had ever done before, a new invention no one had ever dreamed of - even while battling cancer through the last ten years of his life.
 This man was Steve Jobs.

 Friends, the teaching of Yogananda resonated throughout his life and even in his death.
 At his memorial service, held at Stanford University in October 2011, every attendee was handed a brown box.
-Inside it was not one of the many dazzling products he created, the box inside carried this very book!
+Inside it was not one of the many dazzling products he created and that caught the world’s attention.
 The farewell gift of Steve Jobs to the world was a little book of Yoga.

 Friends, we have so much natural wisdom within us, yet we choose not to access it.
 We choose to give up our senses of touch, sight, and sound to the world of instant gratification.
 We have created a society that honors the followers because we are becoming subservient to influencers, youtubers or anything virtual!
 Friends let’s not fall into it; let’s not anyone take away our internal power of decision making.
 Let’s take the journey to self-realization - when you connect to you innate wisdom your creativity unfurls, when you unleash your creativity you create life, and you change yours and everyone’s life - this was the farewell gift of Steve Jobs to the world, and it was the last thing he wanted us all to think about, recognize and live by.